 How Much Does a Breast Lift Cost?

-The average cost of breast lift surgery is around $4,600, which includes the surgeon’s fee and does not take into account fees like anesthesia or the surgical facility.
+The average cost of breast lift surgery is around $8,000-$9,500, which includes the surgeon’s fee and fees like anesthesia or the surgical facility.
 Other factors that can influence your total cost include the geographic area, expertise of your plastic surgeon, and complexity of your procedure.

 Once a surgical plan has been established during your consultation, our team will provide you with a personalized quote for your procedure to help you budget accordingly.
 If you would like to break your total cost into smaller monthly payments, we accept financing from third-party lenders like CareCredit®.